Skincare

 Pros

-- 10% niacinamide + zinc at clinical concentration
+- 10% niacinamide + zinc (The Ordinary's standard formula)

 - Reduces hyperpigmentation and minimizes pore appearance